 After complete processing of Essential Oil it is necessary to check oil purity.
-RK Checked all products purity with Indian Government lab.
+EOC Checked all products purity with Indian Government lab.

 Our Quality Control Standards include: